Guillex387/cli-image/README.md

 # cli-image

 A cli tool for preview images with ascii characters.
-Support colors, adjustable resolution and alpha channel.
+Support colors, adjustable resolution, antialiasing and alpha channel.

 ## Captures